 Check out our free sample practice questions or purchase the full set of high-quality practice exams Solutions Architect from Digital Cloud Training.
 I have deliberately made these questions challenging enough that they match and in some cases exceed the level of difficulty of the exam.
 This is to ensure you’re prepared for the tougher questions you are faced with.

 Another key to my success with taking IT certification exams is that I never book the exam until I’m sure I’m ready.
 You need to be getting 80-90% of the practice questions right before you should even think about booking.
 The actual pass mark is much lower than this but there will always be surprises on the day with technologies you didn’t cover enough in your training.

-Once you’ve got some practice, watched a course, done a lap of my training notes, and can ace the practice questions , you’ll be ready.
-I like to schedule my exams in the morning when my brain is at its best, but not too early that I have to stress about getting there on time.
+Once you’ve got some practice, watched our video course, done a lap of my training notes, and can ace the practice questions, you’ll be ready.
+I like to schedule my exams in the morning when my brain is at its best, but not too early that I have to stress about being on time.
 If you’ve prepared adequately you shouldn’t need to cram at the last minute so clear your head of any stresses and turn up fresh.

 For each question try to skim read it first and look over the answers.
 You can develop a knack for this and often you’ll quickly work out what the answer is likely to be.
 Then, go back over the question in detail and make sure you haven’t missed anything before you make your selection.